 We do this in many ways: through our Baby and Toddler groups, by offering hospitality and support to children’s organisations (Brownies, Beavers, the Boys Brigade, after-school clubs) and by partnerships with others, for example, for example, by hosting the Raising Children with Confidence course offered by the Children and Families department of Edinburgh City Council.

 School chaplaincy: Our Minister shares chaplaincy in South Morningside Primary School with the ministry team of Greenbank Parish Church.
 Morningside Parish Church usually hosts their Christmas, Easter and end of year services, and both ministry teams are available to help resource the delivery of the curriculum, with Time for Reflection, and pastoral or other support.

 Church activities for children and young people.
-Our Crèche and Sunday Club (see also separate page) meet each Sunday in the Church Hall.
-Children normally meet first in the Church for the beginning of the 10.30am service before going through to the Hall for activities.
+Our Crèche and Sunday Club (see also separate page) meet each Sunday in the Braid Hall.
+Children normally meet first in the Church for the beginning of the 10.30am service before going through to the Braid Hall for activities.
 Sunday Club formerly used Spill the Beans as its core material.
 We have recently moved to using Roots for Churches.

 Children are involved in different ways in the worship life of the Church.
 On most Sundays a child will either give the opening prayer, read the first lesson, or give the offering prayer.
 Every Sunday, the children help with collecting the offering.

 For lots more pictures of our Sunday Club activities, see the Sunday Club page!